 VI.
 Use of Company Equipment

-The Company prohibits employees from visiting Web sites or circulating email that contain the following content: pornography; hate group content; casinos; or day-trading activities.
-In addition, there is to be no display, downloading or other transmission of material that is discriminatory, defamatory, harassing, disruptive or pornographic.
-In using the Company's computer system, including email and the Internet, employees must not disclose confidential material or violate copyright law.
+The Company prohibits employees from visiting websites or circulating e-mail that contain the following content: pornography; hate group content; casinos; or day-trading activities.
+In addition, there is to be no display, downloading or other transmissions of material that is discriminatory, defamatory, harassing, disruptive or pornographic.
+In using the Company’s computer system, including e-mail and the Internet, employees must not disclose confidential material or violate copyright law.

 In addition, you should report to your supervisor any destruction or misuse of Company property.

 You should not accept gifts or awards from another company or person related to your service to the Company without first receiving permission from your supervisor or an appropriate member of the Company’s management.
 You should be aware that receiving gifts from customers and vendors potentially creates the appearance of impropriety.

 VIII.
 Insider Trading

 At all times you should comply with the Company’s insider trading policy, a copy of which Management of the Company has delivered to you and is available from the Company’s Chief Financial Officer upon request.

 You should keep detailed and accurate books, records and accounts of all Company transactions that you are responsible for recording.
 You shall not make misleading, false or deceptive entries for any reason.